OfficeDev/outlook-dev-docs/docs/add-ins/troubleshoot-outlook-add-in-activation.md

 - In Outlook, go to the Backstage view and choose  **Manage add-ins**.
 Sign in to the Exchange Admin Center to verify whether the add-in is enabled.
 - In Outlook for Mac, choose  **Manage add-ins** in the add-in bar.
 Sign in to the Exchange Admin Center to verify whether the add-in is enabled.

-## Does the tested item support Outlook add-ins?
+## Does the tested item support Outlook Add-ins?
 Is the selected item delivered by a version of Exchange Server that is at least Exchange 2013?

-If your Outlook add-in is a read add-in and is supposed to be activated when the user is viewing a message (including email messages, meeting requests, responses, and cancellations) or appointment, even though these items generally support add-ins, there are exceptions.
-Check if the selected item is one of those [listed where Outlook add-ins do not activate](index.md#mailbox-items-available-to-add-ins).
+If your Outlook Add-in is a read add-in and is supposed to be activated when the user is viewing a message (including email messages, meeting requests, responses, and cancellations) or appointment, even though these items generally support add-ins, there are exceptions.
+Check if the selected item is one of those [listed where Outlook Add-ins do not activate](index.md#mailbox-items-available-to-add-ins).

 Also, because appointments are always saved in Rich Text Format, an [ItemHasRegularExpressionMatch](https://dev.office.com/reference/add-ins/manifest/rule?product=outlook&version=v1.5#itemhasregularexpressionmatch-rule) rule that specifies a **PropertyName** value of **BodyAsHTML** would not activate an add-in on an appointment or message that is saved in plain text or Rich Text Format.